Search results for

 Adam Birney

-Adam is an Editor at SoundGuys specializing in gaming headsets, flagship headphones, and earbuds.
+Adam is the Managing Editor at SoundGuys specializing in gaming headsets, flagship headphones, and earbuds.
 A lifelong fan of video games and cinema, he brings a sharp ear and passion for immersive sound to every review.
 Beyond hardware, Adam writes thought-provoking features and opinion pieces that explore how audio tech shapes our lives.
 Armed with a BA in Cognitive Science, he pairs technical insight with a love for music’s psychological uplift.
 At home, he still rocks his original Sennheiser MOMENTUM over-ears, switches to Bose QuietComfort Ultra on flights, and relies on Galaxy Buds2 Pro while out and about.

 Don’t want to spend your entire wallet on a pair of AirPods Max?
 You’re in luck.
 We’ve tested hundreds of headphones, and on this page you’ll find the top contenders based on our results.
 We also ran a poll asking readers like you to pick the best alternative, and over 700 voted.
 The Sony WH-1000XM6 came out on top with 42% of the vote, followed by the JBL Tour One M3 at 32% and the JLab JBuds Lux ANC at 18%.